waxeye7/mmo-rts/README.md

 - **Worker**: Workers are the primary resource gatherers and can perform various tasks.
 They can be trained at the Spawn.
 - **Axeman**: A combat unit that provides an offensive edge to your army.
 Train them at the Spawn.
+- **Archer**: A ranged unit that excels in long-range attacks.
+Train them at the Spawn.

 ### Resources